robfs/dash-builder/README.md

 # dash-builder

-A tool to simplify construction of Python Dash applications.
+A tool and framework to simplify construction of Python Dash applications.

 ## Installation